-One of the most common reasons, why you can't get your Lexus out of Park or from Drive to Park, is because of a faulty brake light switch.
+One of the most common reasons you can't get your Lexus out of Park or from Drive to Park is a faulty brake light switch.

 Low transmission fluid level

 When the transmission fluid of your car is low, you may face problems with the transmission.
-A low amount of transmission fluid can be a cause of various gear-related problems, like shifting problems, overheated gears, and gear slippage.
+A low amount of transmission fluid can cause various gear-related problems, like shifting problems, overheated gears, and gear slippage.

-If your transmission is low in fluid amount then your reverse gear may be affected.
-In case, your vehicle has a low amount of fluid, you will face shifting problems with all gears.
-However, if your vehicle drives fine but does not go in reverse, you should still check the level of fluid.
+If your transmission is low in fluid amount, then your reverse gear may be affected.
+In case your vehicle has a low amount of fluid, you will face shifting problems with all gears.
+However, if your vehicle drives fine but does not go in reverse, you should still check the fluid level.

 Faulty Position Sensor

-When you use the shift lever to shift your automatic transmission car to reverse, the sensor signals the control module of the car to shift the transmission into reverse.
+When you use the shift lever to shift your automatic transmission car to reverse, the sensor signals the car's control module to shift the transmission into reverse.

 If the sensor has malfunctioned, the vehicle doesn’t shift into reverse.
-In such cases, the car may get into the limp mode, and your car will not shift above the third gear.
+The car may get into limp mode in such cases, and your car will not shift above the third gear.

-Check the engine light and any trouble codes through the diagnostic tool and evaluate the fault in the sensor.
+Check the engine light and any trouble codes through the diagnostic tool and evaluate the sensor's fault.